Historical FATF Grey List exits

 This new push will raise the burden of compliance on the regulator and the regulated, as well as the cost of doing business in Pakistan.
 But it can’t be helped.
 For Pakistan to continue to be part of the international economy, this is the price that we all have to pay.

 FATF related transformation within Pakistan’s formal and informal financial sector once complete will feed a dream many national reformists have had about Pakistan’s economy.
 For five decades we have dreamed of better documentation and disclosure.
-Side by side with internal reforms at Federal Board of Revenue (FBR), in the long run FATF driven initiatives will push tax revenues higher.
+Side by side with internal reforms at the Federal Board of Revenue (FBR), in the long run, FATF driven initiatives, will push tax revenues higher.